helgeryan/about/README.md

 # Ryan Helgeson - iOS Developer

-Looking to build upon my career in iOS Development.
+I am looking to build upon my career in iOS Development.
 Started developing in iOS in early 2020, after working internships as a software engineer and biomechanics.
-Passionate worker with an enthusiasm to continue learning all facets of iOS development.
+I am a fast starter and am adaptible to many different environements.

-Currently researching SwiftUI and the power it brings to quick UI development.
-Working part-time as an iOS Engineer at Modus Engagement Inc. supporting the full-time engineer with code reviews and mentoring.
+Currently, I am researching SwiftUI and the power it brings to quick UI development.
+I stay up to date with iOS and the changes Apple makes every year at their companies WWDC.
+Always looking for the opportunities that it may provide to developers as a whole, and specifically to the role I am in.

-Most recent full-time work is June 29th, 2023 at Xeal as an iOS Engineer.
-Let go as a result of budget cuts due to a smaller than expected EV charging market.
-Willing to provide references of performance while at Xeal upon request.
+Most recent full-time work is 2025 at Switcher Studio as an iOS Engineer.

-Love sports, played baseball at Augustana University for 5 years where we one the D2 National Championship in 2018.
-Play in multiple fantasy leagues across NFL and MLB, and am always willing to join more.
+I am a strong interest in sports, as I played baseball at Augustana University for 5 years where we one the D2 National Championship in 2018.
+As a hobby I play in multiple fantasy leagues across NFL and MLB, and am always willing to join more!

 ## Personal Projects